omar-sh/simple-crud-operations/README.md

 ## CRUD operations for employees table

-I made it easier for you to run the project by dockerizing the app so you can run the app by installing Docker and then run the following command inside project directory
+I made it easier for you to run the project by dockerizing the app so you can run it by installing Docker and then run the following command inside project directory

-``docker-compose up``
+``docker-compose up --build``

 ### APIs